 \section{The Canonical Hasse-diagram of a DAG}

 { A common theme throughout this contribution is that the existence of unique least common ancestors is closely tied to order-theoretic structures.
 For example, networks $N$ with global lca-property are precisely those DAGs whose underlying reachability poset $(V(N),\preceq_N)$ forms a join-semilattice (Theorem~\ref{thm:NgLCA-join.stuff}).
 Moreover, several of our characterizations are expressed in terms of Hasse diagrams of set systems associated with a DAG.
 From this perspective, it is natural to ask to what extent a DAG can be recovered from such Hasse-diagram representations.

 Intuitively, the Hasse diagrams of set systems derived from a DAG $G$ should reflect the partial order $(V(G),\preceq_G)$ that governs ancestor relations and, hence, the structure of least common ancestors.
-This is particularly true for $\mathfrak{D}_G,\subseteq)$, which is isomorphic to $(V(G),\preceq_G)$ by Lemma~\ref{lem:desc-subset-iff-comparable}.
-As an immediate consequence of Lemmas~\ref{lem:desc-subset-iff-comparable} and \ref{lem:sf(G)=hasseDG}, satisfies $\sf(G)\simeq\hasse(\mathfrak{D}_G,\subseteq)$.
-This relationship extends to the Hasse diagram of the poset $(\mathfrak{C}^*,\subseteq)$ obtained from $\mathfrak{C}_{\lxt(G)}$, due to its isomorphism with $(\mathfrak{D}_G,\subseteq)$, as described in Lemma~\ref{lem:D-and-C_N*}.
+This is particularly true for the poset $(\mathfrak{D}_G,\subseteq)$, which is isomorphic to $(V(G),\preceq_G)$ by Lemma~\ref{lem:desc-subset-iff-comparable}.
+As an immediate consequence of Lemmas~\ref{lem:desc-subset-iff-comparable} and \ref{lem:sf(G)=hasseDG}, we therefore have $\sf(G)\simeq\hasse(\mathfrak{D}_G,\subseteq)$.
+This relationship extends to the Hasse diagram of the poset $(\mathfrak{C}^*,\subseteq)$ obtained from $\mathfrak{C}_{\lxt(G)}$, due to its isomorphism with $(\mathfrak{D}_G,\subseteq)$ established in Lemma~\ref{lem:D-and-C_N*}.
 In contrast, the set system $\mathfrak{C}_G$, although directly defined in terms of descendant leaves and hence closely related to LCAs, often does not provide sufficient information to reconstruct $G$ (cf., e.g., Figure~\ref{fig:exmpl-lca-closed}).
-This situation improves substantially after passing to the leaf-extended DAG $\lxt(G)$: by Theorem~\ref{thm:char-global-lca-lxt}, the LCA-properties of $G$ are faithfully reflected in $\lxt(G)$, while Lemma~\ref{lem:D-and-C_N*} shows that the cluster system $\mathfrak{C}_{\lxt(G)}$ encodes the descendant system $\mathfrak{D}_G$ and thus, the poset $(\mathfrak{D}_G,\subseteq)$.
-Consequently, this implies that $\sf(G)\simeq\hasse(\mathfrak{C}_G,\subseteq)$ if and only if $G$ is lca-relevant, according to the characterization in Theorem~\ref{thm:char-lcaRel}(5).
-Although not every DAG $G$ can be reconstructed from $\hasse(\mathfrak{C}_G,\subseteq)$ yields a canonical order-theoretic representation of the reachability structure underlying the LCA structure of $G$.
+This situation improves substantially after passing to the leaf-extended DAG $\lxt(G)$: by Theorem~\ref{thm:char-global-lca-lxt}, the LCA-properties of $G$ are faithfully reflected in $\lxt(G)$, while Lemma~\ref{lem:D-and-C_N*} shows that the cluster system $\mathfrak{C}_{\lxt(G)}$ encodes the descendant system $\mathfrak{D}_G$ and thus, the poset $(\mathfrak{D}_G,\subseteq)$, which is isomorphic to $(V(G),\preceq_G)$.
+Hence, the poset $(\mathfrak{C}_{\lxt(G)},\subseteq)$ yields a canonical order-theoretic representation of the reachability structure underlying the LCA structure of $G$.

 The aim of this section is to make this relationship explicit.
 More precisely, we show that, although $\mathfrak{C}_G$ alone is generally insufficient to recover $G$, the Hasse diagram of the poset $(\mathfrak{C}_{\lxt(G)},\subseteq)$ contains enough information to reconstruct $G$ up to shortcuts after a simple canonical pruning operation.
 Thus, this section complements the preceding LCA characterizations by showing how the order structure underlying least common ancestors can be recovered from an associated set of clusters.}